-As a project manager you need to plan for change.
+As a project manager, you need to plan for change.
 This means that when things do go wrong, or there is an issue with the scope of the project etc., we need to be able to adjust and make changes where necessary in order to keep everything on track and moving forward towards our final goal.

-Lean thinking helps here by making sure teams are constantly focused on creating value and through Lean training, they have become adapt at planning and managing changes within teams and across organisations.
+Lean thinking helps here by making sure teams are constantly focused on creating value and through Lean training, they have become adept at planning and managing changes within teams and across organisations.
 Learning how to manage teams and how to build high performing teams is critical for success as a Project Manager.